Matter MCXW71 Lighting Example Application#

 The application runs an RPC server and processes events coming from an RPC

 client.
-An example of an RPC client is the chip-console
+An example of an RPC client is the chip-console, which can be accessed

 by running: